 |Marking Scheme in CAT Verbal Section||+3 (For Correct Answer)

 CAT (Common Admission Test) is a computer-based test for admissions into different management courses.
 CAT is a national level exam conducted by IIMs every year on a rotational basis.
 Being a prerequisite for admissions in the IIMs and other B-Schools, the CAT has become extremely competitive with over 2.5 lakh registration every year.
 To ace it, it is important for the candidates to be thorough with all the sections including the verbal section.

 The CAT syllabus and pattern is not a pre-defined one but it has remained unchanged for the past 2 years.
 Verbal Ability is also a section included in the CAT exam pattern and VA along with RC constitutes one-third of the total questions of the exam.
 CAT verbal ability questions are there to test a candidate’s command over the English language, how good is one at using the language in a logically appropriate and contextually correct manner.
 One of the advantages of Verbal questions is that the questions can be solved quickly without any requirement of formulae and calculations.

 This is easily one of the high-scoring parts of the exam as it generally relies on the grammatical and reading skills of the candidate.
 All questions come with optional answers and most of the students rely on their intuition to come to the answer early.
 However, it is advisable to not jump to the answer before understanding the question completely.
-To ensure high score in this section of the exam, it is good to further brush up the personal grammar and vocabulary skills.
+To ensure a high score in this section of the exam, it is good to further brush up personal grammar and vocabulary skills.

 The Verbal Ability section constitutes three main topics as Vocabulary, Grammar and Verbal Reasoning.

 Vocabulary questions test the candidate’s knowledge in English like primary meanings of words, idioms, and phrases, secondary shades of meaning, usage, associated words, antonyms, etc.